International Center of Photography: Move to the Bowery and Essex Crossing

 In 2014, ICP's board approved a plan to buy a building on the Bowery near the New Museum and relocate there.
 The center's school, whose lease continued through 2018, remained in Midtown, but was expected to eventually move downtown to consolidate operations.
 The midtown museum closed on January 11, 2015, when its lease ended.
 The ICP museum at 250 Bowery opened on June 23, 2016.
 In 2017, ICP signed a deal with Delancey Street Associates to house its museum and school at Essex Crossing on the Lower East Side.
 In 2019, ICP sold its space at 250 Bowery and purchased its new home at 79 Essex Street at Essex Crossing.

 In January 2020, ICP opened its new integrated center at 79 Essex Street.
 Designed by architecture firm Gensler, the 40000 sqft building has galleries, media labs, classrooms, darkrooms, shooting studios, a shop, café, research library and public event spaces.
 The new space is the cultural anchor of the $1.9 billion six-acre Essex Crossing development.

 ICP School

 ICP's school serves more than 3,500 students each year, offering courses in a curriculum that ranges from darkroom classes to certificate and master's degree programs.
 Other educational programming includes a lecture series, seminars, symposia, and workshops hosted by professional photographers.
+In 2023, educator, artist, and photographer Colette Veasey-Cullors became the Dean and Deputy Director of ICP's school, joining from the Maryland Institute College of Art (MICA) where she served as Interim Vice Provost for Undergraduate Studies.

 Opened in 2001, the School was previously at a 27000 sqft facility at 1114 Avenue of the Americas.
 Designed by Gensler, it was across the street from the former ICP Museum.
-ICP's school and museum are now located in a unified center on Manhattan's Lower East Side at 79 Essex Street.
+ICP's school and museum are now located in a unified center on Manhattan's Lower East Side at 84 Ludlow Street.

 The school offers a year-round selection of continuing education classes; three one-year Certificate programs (Creative Practices in Photography, Documentary Practice and Visual Journalism, and New Media Narratives); and the ICP-Bard Program in Advanced Photographic Studies, a two-year graduate program leading to a master of fine arts degree.